Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 Note that without limitations to the trades, it does not make a difference whether or not we specify a starting portfolio since we can then always change our positions to match the optimal portfolio at this point in time.
-Gurobi does not fall victim to the sunk-cost-fallacy.
+Gurobi does not fall victim to the *sunk-cost-fallacy*.

 If transaction costs or cardinality constraints are present, the starting portfolio does make a difference: